OpenMW/openmw/docs/source/manuals/openmw-cs/tables-mechanics.rst

     The way this enchantment is triggered.

     * Cast once - the enchantment is cast like a regular spell and afterwards the item is gone.
 Used to make scrolls.
-    * Constant effect - the effects of the enchantment will always apply as long as the enchanted item is equiped.
+    * Constant effect - the effects of the enchantment will always apply as long as the enchanted item is equipped.
     * When Strikes - the effect will apply to whatever is hit by the weapon with the enchantment.
     * When Used - the enchantment is cast like a regular spell.
 Instead of spending character's magicka, it uses the item's available charges.